jackocnr/intl-tel-input/README.md

     // is a mobile number
 }
 ```
-_Note that there's no way to differentiate between fixed-line and mobile numbers in the US, so instead it will return `FIXED_LINE_OR_MOBILE`._
+_Note that in the US there's no way to differentiate between fixed-line and mobile numbers, so instead it will return `FIXED_LINE_OR_MOBILE`._

 **getSelectedCountryData**
 Get the country data for the currently selected flag